Application manifest

 allowed-packages array of strings Besides the boot package, list of packages to be allowed to display in the foreground

-When a container is launched, Anbox enables an application watchdog by default for the installed package unless it’s disabled explicitly with:
+When an instance is launched, Anbox enables an application watchdog by default for the installed package unless it’s disabled explicitly with:

 name: candy